mgba-emu/mgba/src/platform/android/README.md

 This strict mode applies to the Android JNI/native wrapper target.
 It can also be enabled with `MGBA_ANDROID_WARNINGS_AS_ERRORS=true`.

+## Android lint

+Debug lint runs in CI and during release validation.
+Non-blocking first-release warnings are documented in `app/lint.xml` so the report stays focused on issues that require action before shipping.

 ## Optional GDB stub build

 The Android native build keeps mGBA debugger and GDB stub support disabled by default so ordinary debug and release APKs do not expose a listening debug server or carry the extra debugger surface.
 For internal development builds, compile the native core with debugger support by passing: